owlbarn/owl/README.md

 [`Stats`](http://www.cl.cam.ac.uk/~lw525/owl/Stats.html) has three submodules: [`Stats.Rnd`](http://www.cl.cam.ac.uk/~lw525/owl/Stats.Rnd.html) for random numbers, [`Stats.Pdf`](http://www.cl.cam.ac.uk/~lw525/owl/Stats.Pdf.html) for probability dense functions, and [`Stats.Cdf`](http://www.cl.cam.ac.uk/~lw525/owl/Stats.Cdf.html) for cumulative distribution functions.
 In addition, I have implemented extra functions such as two ranking correlations: `Stats.kendall_tau` and `Stats.spearman_rho`); two MCMC (Markov Chain Monte Carlo) functions in `Stats` module: Metropolis-Hastings (`Stats.metropolis_hastings`) and Gibbs sampling (`Stats.gibbs_sampling`) algorithms.

 E.g., the following code first defines a probability density function `f` for a mixture Gaussian model.
-Then we use `Stats.metropolis_hastings` to draw 100_000 samples based the given pdf `f`, and the initial point is `0.1`.
+Then we use `Stats.metropolis_hastings` to draw 100_000 samples based on the given pdf `f`, and the initial point is `0.1`.
 In the end, we call `Plot.histogram` to plot the distribution of the samples, from which we can clearly see they are from a mixture Gaussian model.

 ```ocaml
 let f p = Stats.Pdf.((gaussian p.(0) 0.5) +. (gaussian (p.(0) -.
 3.5) 1.)) in